José Henrique Lamensdorf

 THE SÃO PAULO STATE

-The Law determines various aspects of the Certified Public Translator's work, while it leaves others to each accredited professional's discretion.
+The Law determines various aspects of the Certified Public Translator's work, while it leaves others to each licensed translator's discretion.
 Some mandatory rules apply statewide only.
-As I am in the State of São Paulo, I report to JUCESP; my colleagues in other Brazilian states may have some different rules in place, at least regarding fees.
+As I am in the State of São Paulo, I report to JUCESP; my colleagues in other Brazilian states may have some different rules in place.

-I'll try to answer here the most FAQs on my work system, observing that not all answers will necessarily be identical to those given by any other Certified Public Translator in Brazil.
-Some derive from legal rules enforced in the State of São Paulo alone, others stem from my personal work practices on deregulated matters.
+I'll try to answer here most of the FAQs on my work system, observing that not all answers will necessarily be identical to those given by any other Certified Public Translator in Brazil.
+Some derive from regulations enforced in the State of São Paulo alone, others stem from my personal work practices on deregulated matters.

 1. How much do you charge for sworn translations?

-I follow the Jucesp rates strictly.
-The current rates are on the table below.
+I follow the ststutory Jucesp rates strictly.
+Current rates are found on the table below.
 Please note that they may eventually change, and therefore a delay might occur between a change effected by Jucesp until I manage to update this web page.
 Such adjustments in rates take place wide apart, and though I'd try to limit such delay to a minimum, it remains a possibility.

 IN THE STATE OF SÃO PAULO